 The effect of friction between an ultrasonic bonding tool and workpiece on the formation of bond microstructure in the ultrasonic bonding of Aluminum alloys including Al-Mg-Si wrought and die-cast alloys is investigated.
 The ultrasonic bonding tests two metal sheets performed under the condition where the interfacial friction of the bonding sheets is constrained, focussing on the application of ultrasonic bonding for joining autobody panels.
-The relative motion between the boning tool and the workpiece, as well as the bonding interface during the bonding was capable under the constrained condition.
+The relative motion between the boning tool and the workpiece, as well as the bonding interface during the bonding are measured using a displacement sensor.
+The experiment showed that ultrasonic bonding was capable under the constrained condition.
 The result suggests that the frictional heat generation at the interface ultrasonic tool and the workpiece causes temperature increase around the bonding tool, resulting in of bonding area.
 The bond microstructure develops with the shear deformation induced by the relative motion of the bonding tools.